Denver’s Alchemy Bicycle Company is bucking the built-overseas trend and handcrafts high-end carbon and titanium bikes in the U.S.

 All of Alchemy’s bike models are named after Ancient Greek Gods and their horses.
 Producing only 750 to 1,000 bicycles a year, you’d think these would easily be $10,000 and up.
 And some of them are, depending on how many upgrades and paint options you desire.

 The most popular bike Alchemy sells is the Helios with an Ultregra Di2 Disc componentry group build.
 It’s a $9,999 road bike.
+A 10-year anniversary Helios bike is now available as well.

 The least expensive road option from Alchemy would be the steel Kyros, at $2,999.
 Road groups range from SRAM Force 1 at $3,600 to SRAM Red at $5,000; and Shimano 105 at $1,500 to Shimano Dura Ace Di2 at $5,000.